BlairCurrey/nfl-analytics/README.md

   - just need to see how its actually used
   - I guess its good for development purposes? maybe just make the df arg in train_model(df) optional and build from ground up if not provided which will be used in cli/deployment but developing can pass it df? idk
   - keeping as it makes it a bit easier to develop in notebook (maybe) and its just not that important to put in the train fn. although the idea that it will always be done for training seems correct.
-- [ ] write script that gets upcoming games and makes prediction from model
+- [x] write script that gets upcoming games and makes prediction from model
   - try to find a good source for the schedule (nflfastR for that too maybe?).
   - [x] matchups from schedule (like `[{home: 'DET', away: 'CHI'}, ...]`)
-  - [ ] expose this on cli (with no predict, it gets upcoming games?)
+  - [x] expose this on cli (with no predict, it gets upcoming games?)
+  - [x] add step to ci that predicts upcoming games
+- [ ] upcoming prediction website
   - [ ] use script and some template to generate html page with predictions.
-  - [ ] make gh action that does this periodically and publishes to gh pages
+  - [ ] publish to github pages (use seperate branch to commit dist? look how i did it for https://github.com/BlairCurrey/peggle-clone)

 # Current status: